The 7" Kodak Aero Ektar Lens and The Speed Graphic.

 The lens can be fixed on your favourite position with the build in grub screw.

-This lens board, missing the heavy bronze rings is lighter in weight and the fixation of the lens is not only easier but also more precise.
+This lens board is lighter in weight and the fixation of the lens is not only easier but also more precise.

 You won't need additional rings or adaptors or any special tools to mount the Aero to your Speed Graphic camera.